Border Collie: United States

+The principal registry for Border Collies in the United States is the American Border Collie Association (ABCA), which is dedicated to the preservation of the traditional working dog.
+The breed was also recognised in 1995 by the American Kennel Club (AKC) after occupying the AKC's Miscellaneous Class for over 50 years.
+The recognition was under protest from the majority of Border Collie affiliated groups, such as the United States Border Collie Club, which felt that emphasis on the breed's working skills would be lost under AKC recognition.
+AKC registrations have gradually increased since recognition and by 2004 there were 1,984 new AKC registrations of Border Collies, with a further 2,378 for the year 2005.
+By contrast, the American Border Collie Association registers approximately 20,000 Border Collies annually.
+Because of the inherent tension between the goals of breeding to a working standard and to an appearance standard, the American Border Collie Association voted in 2003 that dogs who attained a conformation championship would be delisted from the ABCA registry, regardless of ability.
+Cross-registration is allowed between the working registries, and AKC accepts dogs registered with ABCA, but none of the working registries in the U.S. honor AKC pedigrees.

 Elsewhere

-The border collie breed is also recognised as the prime sheepdog by the International Stock Dog Federation (ISDF), based in Piccadilly, London, UK.
+The Border Collie breed is also recognised as the prime sheepdog by the International Stock Dog Federation (ISDF), based in Piccadilly, London, UK.

 Activities

-Border collies are one of the most popular breeds for dog agility competitions.
+Border Collies are one of the most popular breeds for dog agility competitions.
 They also excel at competitive obedience, showmanship, flyball, tracking, and sheepdog trials and herding events.

 Livestock work

-Working border collies can take direction by voice and by whistle at long distances when herding.
+Working Border Collies can take direction by voice and by whistle at long distances when herding.
 Their great energy and herding instinct are still used to herd a variety of animals, from the traditional sheep and cattle, to free-range poultry, pigs, and ostriches.
 They are also used to remove unwanted wild birds from airport runways, golf courses, and other public and private areas.

 Shepherds in the UK have taken the most critical elements of herding and incorporated them into a sheepdog trial.
 The first recorded sheepdog trials were held in Bala, North Wales, in 1873.
 These competitions enable farmers and shepherds to evaluate possible mates for their working dogs, but they have developed a sport aspect as well, with competitors from outside the farming community also taking part.

 In the US, the national sanctioning body for these competitions is the USBCHA.
 In the UK it is the International Sheep Dog Society, in Canada the Canadian Border Collie Association (CBCA) and in South Africa it is the South African Sheepdog Association.